Kirklees Council

 Kirklees Council, also known as Kirklees Metropolitan Borough Council, is the local authority for the metropolitan borough of Kirklees in West Yorkshire, England.
 As a metropolitan borough council it provides the majority of local government services in the borough.
 Since 2014 the council has been a constituent member of the West Yorkshire Combined Authority.

 The council has been under no overall control since 2024.
-It meets at Huddersfield Town Hall and has its main offices in the nearby Civic Centre.
+At the 2026 election, Reform UK became the largest party and subsequently formed a minority administration.
+The council meets at Huddersfield Town Hall and has its main offices in the nearby Civic Centre.

 History

 Kirklees Council was established on 1 April 1974, when Kirklees and West Yorkshire were created under the Local Government Act 1972.
 The eleven former district councils within the area were abolished at the same time.
 Kirklees was awarded borough status, allowing the chair of the council to take the title of mayor.

 The council was originally a district-level authority in a two-tier local government structure, alongside West Yorkshire County Council providing county-level services.
 However, the metropolitan county councils, including West Yorkshire County Council, were abolished in 1986 under the Local Government Act 1985.
 Since 1986 Kirklees Council has therefore been responsible for most local government functions in the borough.

 Policing, fire services and public transport continued to be run on a county-wide basis by councillors from all five West Yorkshire boroughs.
 In 2012 responsibility for policing was transferred to the directly-elected West Yorkshire Police and Crime Commissioner, and then to the Mayor of West Yorkshire in 2021.

 The council has been a constituent member of the West Yorkshire Combined Authority since 2014.
 The members of Kirklees Council elect one member of the combined authority.

 Following several years of funding cuts from national government, in 2016 the council started transitioning to a different service model which the cabinet called being a New Council.
 The stated aim was to focus the reduced resources on services that only the council can provide, particularly those supporting vulnerable people, while encouraging communities to do more for themselves.

 After the 2016 local elections the council was temporarily run without an elected leader.
 Labour councillors initially decided to replace incumbent leader David Sheard with Shabir Pandor, however Pandor's nomination to become leader at the council's AGM fell after Sheard and three other Labour councillors did not attend the meeting.
 With no leader, the council was run temporarily by the Chief Executive.
 Sheard was eventually re-elected as leader and appointed Pandor as his deputy.
 Pandor was subsequently elected leader of the council following the 2018 local elections.